forgoodSA/assessment/README.md

  * What changes would you make, and why?
 (45 min)
    * Anything goes.
    * This is a conversation, not a test, there are no right or wrong answers

+We also want to know what the candidate's thoughts, assumptions and questions are.